Try Whistling This

-Try Whistling This is the debut solo album released in 1998 by New Zealand singer/songwriter Neil Finn.
+Try Whistling This is the debut solo album by the New Zealand singer/songwriter Neil Finn, released in 1998.
+It was produced by Finn, Tchad Blake, Marius De Vries, and Jim Moginie.
 The Japanese version of the album has a bonus track called "Tokyo", which also appears on the UK release of the single "Sinner".
 Special editions of the Australian CD contained a bonus CD with six extra tracks which were used as the B-sides for the singles released from the album.
 The album topped the charts in Australia and New Zealand, and also reached the top five of the UK Albums Chart.

+Critical reception

+The Guardian wrote that Finn's "eternally yearning tones set him apart from other melodic late-thirtysomethings—though he also happens to write lovely, inexplicably underrated songs."

 Awards

 In 1999, Try Whistling This won the New Zealand Music Award for Best Cover Art.
 The cover was drawn by Neil's young son, Elroy.

 Track listing

 All songs were written by Neil Finn, except where noted.